backup/backup/v4/release-notes/index.md

 - Fix PostgreSQL sudo option not able to change directories.
 See [PR #761](https://github.com/backup/backup/pull/761).
 - Add support for CC, BCC, and Reply-To headers in AWS SES notifier.
 See [PR #788](https://github.com/backup/backup/pull/788).
 - Fix issue on Mail Notifier with the default `domain` config value being unset when `nil` was given as a value.
 See [PR #781](https://github.com/backup/backup/pull/781).
+- Add support for a custom server url in the HipChat notifier.
+See [Issue #790](https://github.com/backup/backup/pull/790).

 4.3.0
 -----